cometaj2/hcli_core/README.rst

 HCLI Core
 =========

-An HCLI Connector that can be used to expose a REST API with a built-in CLI, via hypertext command line interface (HCLI) semantics.
+An HCLI Connector that can be used to expose a REST API as a CLI, via hypertext command line interface (HCLI) semantics.

 ----